ethlo/dachs/README.md

 ### Goal

-To have a _unified_ API to listen for core data changes that is stable, efficient and non-obtrusive.
+To have a _unified_ entity change-listener across different persistence APIs and implementations.

 ### Rationale

 In almost all back-end systems there is the need to notify or update additional data whenever core data changes.
-It can be sending a notification event, invalidating cache entries, audit logging or updating a search engine to mention a few.
+It can be sending a notification event, invalidating cache entries, audit logging or updating a search index to mention a few.

 For example Spring has already support for events, and from [Spring 4.2](https://spring.io/blog/2015/02/11/better-application-events-in-spring-framework-4-2#transaction-bound-events) it also has support for send-at-end-of-transaction-events.
 Further Spring JPA supports [auditing](http://docs.spring.io/spring-data/jpa/docs/1.5.0.RELEASE/reference/html/jpa.repositories.html#jpa.auditing), however it does not support fetching the actual data, just _who_ changed it and _when_.
 There is no recollection of _what_ was changed.